 Phong Nha is a little town on the edge of the jaw dropping UNESCO World Heritage Site Phong Nha-Kẻ Bàng National Park.
 Most of people stay here because it’s the closest town to the famous caves.

 The Phong Nha-Kẻ Bàng National Park is gorgeous.
 Set amongst the limestone karsts, the landscape is just magical.
-We rented a bike to drive around the park and absolutely loved it.
-We rented one (without mirrors!) at our hotel at 200,000 VND ($9 USD) plus 50,000 VND ($2.24 USD) for fuel.
+To explore, we rented a bike (without mirrors!) at our hotel at 200,000 VND ($9 USD) plus 50,000 VND ($2.24 USD) for fuel.

 If you rent a bike, be sure to drive out of town and catch a soulful sunset.
 Also, make sure you are well protected from the sun in the day time.
-I managed to burn half of my face while sitting at the back of the bike and peeking through one side.
-Take my advice and switch your peaking sides.
+I managed to burn half of my face while sitting at the back peeking through one side!

 The Phong Nha-Kẻ Bàng National Park and UNESCO World Heritage Site is famous for its caves.
 Thousands of visitors flock here every year to explore this underground wonderland.

 There are 5 main caves to explore while in Phong Nha:

 Phong Nha Cave, also called ‘First Wonder’ is an 8 km underground river cave.
 The cave boasts amazing stalactites and stalagmites throughout.

 The tour around the cave takes from 2-3 hours and to get to the cave you have to take a Dragon boat.
 The entrance fee is 150,000 VND ($ 6.72 USD) per person.
 The boat fee is 360,000 VND ($ 16.14 USD) per trip per person regardless of the number of people on the boat, so the more the cheaper per head.